 The Raspberry Pi uses SD Cards to store the Operating System (the software that controls your computer — like Windows on a typical laptop or desktop computer) and software you can use.
-Since we want to make sure that the computer (Pi) you are using has what we expect and hasn’t been modified by someone else, we will be getting each of you to put a prepared SD card into Pi, and while we’re at it, we’re going to look at what the Pi’s insides looks like, and talk a little about what the Pi is.
+We will be getting each of you to put a prepared SD card into Pi, and while we're at it, we're going to look at what the Pi's looks like inside, and talk a little about what the Pi is.

 - Begin by placing your SD card into the SD card slot on the Raspberry Pi.
 It will only fit one way.